ionvision/ionvision.github.io.bk/index.md

 ## News

-> One (oral) paper has been accepted by ISVC 2016.
+> One paper is accepted by IEEE CVPR 2017.

 > Won ICME 2016 Student Travel Scholarship from NSF.

-> One (oral) paper has been accepted by DSP 2016.